projectcalico/calico/getting-started/windows-calico/quickstart.md

   - Windows Server 1809 (build Build 17763.1432 or greater)
   - Windows Server 1903 (AKA 19H1 build 18362.1049 or greater)
   - Windows Server 1909 (AKA 19H2 build 18362.1049 or greater)
+  - Windows Server 2004 (AKA 20H2 build)

+  > **Note**: Windows Server version support differs for each Kubernetes version.
+Review the {% include open-new-window.html text='Windows OS Version Support' url='https://kubernetes.io/docs/setup/production-environment/windows/intro-windows-in-kubernetes/#windows-os-version-support' %} table for the Windows Server versions supported by each Kubernetes version.
+  {: .alert .alert-info}

-- Docker or containerd installed and running.
+- Container runtime: Docker or containerd installed and running.
 If containerd is running, it will be used as the container runtime otherwise Docker is assumed.
 - Remote access to the Windows node via Remote Desktop Protocol (RDP) or Windows Remote Management (WinRM)
 - Be able to run a command as Administrator using powershell.
 - Additionally, for EKS: